Peacock Throne: History

-When Nadir Shah was assassinated by his own officers on 19 June 1747, the throne disappeared, most probably being dismantled or destroyed for its valuables, in the ensuing chaos.
+When Nadir Shah was assassinated by his officers on 19 June 1747, the throne disappeared, most probably being dismantled or destroyed for its valuables, in the ensuing chaos.
 One of the unsubstantiated rumours claimed the throne was given to the Ottoman Sultan, although this could have been a minor throne produced in Persia and given as a gift.
 The Persian emperor Fath-Ali Shah commissioned the Sun Throne to be constructed in the early 19th century.
 The Sun Throne has a platform in the shape of that of the Peacock Throne.
-Some rumours claim that parts of the original Peacock Throne were used in its construction, although there is no evidence for that.
-Over time, the Sun Throne was erroneously referred to as the Peacock Throne, a term that was later appropriated by the West as a metonym for the Persian monarchy.
+Some rumours claim that parts of the original Peacock Throne were used in its construction, although there is no evidence.
+Over time, the Sun Throne was erroneously called the Peacock Throne, a term the West later appropriated as a metonym for the Persian monarchy.
 No structural parts proven to be of the original Peacock Throne survived.
-Only some of the diamonds and precious stones that are attributed to it have survived and have been re-worked.
+Only some of the diamonds and precious stones attributed to it have survived and been re-worked.

-A Sikh legend has it that a rectangular stone slab measuring 6 ft by 4 ft by 9 inch was uprooted, enchained, and brought by Ramgarhia Misl chief Jassa Singh Ramgarhia to Ramgarhia Bunga, in Amritsar, after the capture of the Red Fort by the combined Dal Khalsa forces of Jassa Singh Ahluwalia and Baghel Singh in 1783, as war booty.
+A Sikh legend has it that a rectangular stone slab measuring 6 ft by 4 ft by 9 inch was uprooted, enchained, and brought by Ramgarhia Misl chief Jassa Singh Ramgarhia to Ramgarhia Bunga, in Amritsar, after the capture of the Red Fort by the combined Dal Khalsa forces of Jassa Singh Ahluwalia, Jassa Singh Ramgarhia and Baghel Singh in 1783, as war booty.
 However, that this stone pedestal does indeed come from the Peacock Throne has not been independently corroborated by scientists and historians.

-A replacement throne that closely resembled the original was probably constructed for the Mughal emperor, after the Persian invasion.
+A replacement throne resembling the original was probably constructed for the Mughal emperor after the Persian invasion.
 The throne was located on the eastern side of the Divan-i-Khas, towards the windows.
-This throne however was also lost, possibly during or after the Indian Rebellion of 1857 and the subsequent looting and partial destruction of the Red Fort by the British.
+This throne, however, was also lost, possibly during or after the Indian Rebellion of 1857 and the subsequent looting and partial destruction of the Red Fort by the British.
 The marble pedestal on which it rested has survived and can still be seen today.

 In 1908, the New York Times reported that Caspar Purdon Clarke, Director of the Metropolitan Museum of Art, obtained what was purported to be a marble leg from the pedestal of the throne.
 Although mentioned in the 1908 annual report, the status of this pedestal leg remains unknown.
 There is another marble leg in the Victoria and Albert Museum in London.
-Where exactly these two pedestal legs originate from, and if they are connected to the Peacock Throne at all, remains unclear.
+Where precisely these two pedestal legs originate, and if they are connected to the Peacock Throne, remains unclear.

 Inspired by the legend of the throne, King Ludwig II of Bavaria installed a romanticised version of it in his Moorish Kiosk in Linderhof Palace, constructed in the 1860s.

 Descriptions

 The contemporary descriptions that are known today of Shah Jahan's throne are from the Mughal historians Abdul Hamid Lahori and Inayat Khan, and the French travellers François Bernier and Jean-Baptiste Tavernier.
-No known painting that would match their descriptions exists of the throne.
+No known painting of the throne that would match their descriptions exists.